-Step 1: Enable P1 Port Data on Your Energy Meter
+Step 1: Enable the Data Port on Your Electricity Meter

-Before connecting your Zap, ensure the P1 port data is enabled on your meter:
+Before connecting your Zap, ensure the data port is enabled on your meter:

-Step 2: Connect Your Zap to the P1 Port
+Step 2: Plug-in Your Zap to the Data Port

-Locate the P1 port on your energy meter
+Locate the data port on your energy meter

 RJ12 size (like old telephone jack)